pdreker/fritz_exporter/README.md

 It has been tested against an AVM Fritz!Box 7590 (DSL), a Fritz!Repeater 2400 and a Fritz!WLAN Repeater 1750E.
 If you have another box and data is missing, please file an issue or PR on GitHub.

+## Running

+As the README has been getting rather large please check the `docs/` directory in the repository at <https://github.com/pdreker/fritz_exporter> for information about getting this exporter going.

 ## Attention - Prometheus required

 As the scope of this exporter lies on a typical home device, this also means that there are a lot of people interested in it, who may not have had any contact with [Prometheus](https://prometheus.io/).
 As a result if this there have been some misunderstandings in the past, how this all works.